 All requests for Rule interpretations must be submitted by e-mail to competitions@inta.org.
-If you do not receive a response within three (3) business days, please call the Senior Coordinator, Education and Academic Competitions at +1-212-642-1707.

 At the Project Team's discretion, the response to any inquiry may be sent to all participating teams.
 All decisions of the Project Team regarding Rules interpretations are final.